spatialos/UnrealGDK/SpatialGDK/Documentation/content/non-unreal-server-worker-types.md

 >**Note:** Your external SpatialOS components must have an ID between 1000 and 2000 to be registered by the pipeline.

 You set up your game to receive network operations using the callback registration functions in the  `USpatialDispatcher` class.
-These functions are parameterized with a `Worker_ComponentId` and a callback function const reference that takes a network operation types as an argument:
+These functions are parameterized with a `Worker_ComponentId` and a callback function const reference that takes a network operation type as an argument:

 * `OnAddComponent` is parameterized with `const TFunction<void(const Worker_AddComponentOp&)>&`
 * `OnRemoveComponent` is parameterized with `const TFunction<void(const Worker_RemoveComponentOp&)>&`